dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T2585: Regular attendance fosters student success.
+### T2585: Regular attendance ensures student engagement and can lead to academic success.

 |Support|
 |---|